MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ### project

-Let's use the [project](./projectoperator.md) operator to simplify our view and select a specific subset of columns.
+Use the [project](./projectoperator.md) operator to simplify the view and select a specific subset of columns.
 Using `project` is often more efficient and easier to read than viewing all columns.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5uWqUShJzE5VMDQAMQuK8rNSk0sUgksSS1J1FMBqQioLgEyXxNzE9NSAovyC1KKSSgBtBl0/QgAAAA==" target="_blank">Run the query</a>